SageJacob/AutonomousRover/README.md

 ## Project Outcome

 With the hardware team unsuccessful in completing the construction of the rover by the time the class concluded, this project was, unfortunately, dropped.
+The software team was successful in creating a simulated autonomous vehicle and was prepared for integration if the rover ever completed assembly.

 ## Members